zambujal/Timex-computer-2068-gray-bug/README.md

 gerber file to make the pcb and an BOM file for the IC's needed in the files section

 António Vitor 23/06/2023

+Warranty
+No Warranty of the Project.
+The Issuer makes no express or implied warranty of any kind whatsoever with respect to the Project.

+License
+GNU General Public License v3.0 T&C applies to this repository content.